HOL-Theorem-Prover/HOL/tools/vim/README.md

 - `vimhol.sh`: Wraps hol and vim side-by-side in tmux.
 Below you find the description of its usage.
 See below for an alternative approach of running an hol interactive session within vim.
+- `hol4script.vim`: Syntax highlighting definitions for HOL4 scripts.
 - `README.md`: Documentation.
 (This file.)

 ## Quickstart

 1. Add the contents of `hol-config.sml` to your `~/.hol-config.sml` file
 2. Add the contents of `filetype.vim` to your `~/.vim/filetype.vim`
+3. Copy `hol4script.vim` to your `~/.vim/syntax/hol4script.vim`
-3. Run hol to start the HOL session (only necessary when using vim without support for terminal buffers)
+4. Run hol to start the HOL session (only necessary when using vim without support for terminal buffers)
-4. Run vim and open a HOL script
+5. Run vim and open a HOL script
-5. Select some SML value or declaration and type `hs` to send it to the HOL session.
+6. Select some SML value or declaration and type `hs` to send it to the HOL session.
 See below for more key mappings

 If you don't have `filetype on` in vim, then this won't work.
 In that case, you should forget step 2 and source `hol.vim` manually in step 3.
 To turn filetype on, you can add `filetype on` to your `~/.vimrc`.
+Similarly, syntax highlighting requires `syntax on`.

 ## WARNING